FAST FACTS: Post-baccalaureate Nursing

 Cohorts in Duluth begin in May; St. Cloud cohorts begin in September.
-Our next available start date is 2014.

 The program takes 15 months to complete in Duluth and 16 months to complete in St. Cloud.
-The program requires 50 credits of nursing coursework over four semesters, including theory, lab and clinical rotations.
+The program requires 50 credits of nursing coursework over four consecutive semesters, including theory, lab and clinical rotations.
 A student's previous baccalaureate coursework, a heritage course that is taken during the nursing program and completion of all required nursing classes meet St. Scholastica requirements for a bachelor of science degree with a nursing major.

 Students will work with nursing faculty and expert nurse preceptors in both urban and rural healthcare facilities.